Consensys/orchestrate-helm-worker/README.md

 # Helm Charts

-This GitHub project is the source for Orchestrate Helm chart repositories.
+This GitHub project is the source code of the Orchestrate Worker Helm chart.

 For more information about installing and using Helm, see the Helm Docs.
 For a quick introduction to Charts, see the Chart Guide.